Identifying Fake News and Online Hoaxes

 To read laterally, first open multiple browsers and check what others are saying about the same topic.

-If discrepancies from reliable sources are found, then more investigation is needed to avoid falling for fake news or organizations with narrow agendas.
+If students find discrepancies during lateral reading, then students should investigate further to avoid falling for fake news or organizations with narrow agendas.

 A great resource you might consider is the website Stanford History Education Group.
 This site has lots of information on how to help students improve their media literacy skills.